-Depression is a highly treatable condition, and meta-analyses continue to show the efficacy of antidepressants in treating adults with this condition.
+Depression is a highly treatable condition, and metaanalyses continue to show the efficacy of antidepressants in treating adults with this condition.^{8,9}

-In the acute phase of treatment, which lasts from eight to twelve weeks, the primary goal is to eliminate all signs and symptoms of depression, and restore the patient to their premorbid level of functioning.
-It is important to aim for full symptom remission, because residual depressive symptoms increase the risk of relapse and worsens the long-term prognosis.
+In the acute phase of treatment, which lasts from eight to twelve weeks, the primary goal is to eliminate all signs and symptoms of depression and restore the patient to their premorbid level of functioning. ^{4,6} It is important to aim for full symptom remission, because residual depressive symptoms increase the risk of relapse and worsens the long-term prognosis.
 Medications should be titrated until appropriate therapeutic doses, or if further referral is needed (in cases where symptoms are not responding to treatment, or if augmentation strategies are indicated).

-The selective serotonin reuptake inhibitors (SSRIs), and newer antidepressants remain the first-line drug of choice for pharmacotherapy in depression due to better tolerance, safety in overdose, and favourable risk-benefit ratio.
-Newer antidepressants include serotonin and nor epinephrine reuptake inhibitors (SNRIs), and noradrenergic and specific serotonergic antidepressants (NaSSA).
+The selective serotonin reuptake inhibitors (SSRIs), and newer antidepressants remain the first-line drug of choice for pharmacotherapy in depression due to better tolerance, safety in overdose, and favourable risk-benefit ratio.^{6,10,11} Newer antidepressants include serotonin and norepinephrine reuptake inhibitors (SNRIs), and noradrenergic and specific serotonergic antidepressants (NaSSA).

 Ultimately, the choice of antidepressant should be tailored to the patient's profile, symptoms, and personal preference.
-Consideration should be made into the patient's comorbid medical conditions, potential drug-drug interactions, pertinent side effects and patient's tolerability towards these effects, cost of medication, and previous use of antidepressant, if any.
-Older antidepressants such as tricyclic antidepressants (TCAs) and monoamine oxidase inhibitors (MAOIs) should not be used as first-line pharmacological treatment due to potential side effects and dangers in overdose.
+Consideration should be made towards the patient's comorbid medical conditions, potential drugdrug interactions, pertinent side effects, and the patient's tolerability towards these effects, cost of medication, and previous use of antidepressant, if any.^{6,11} Older antidepressants such as tricyclic antidepressants (TCAs) and monoamine oxidase inhibitors (MAOIs) should not be used as first-line pharmacological treatment due to potential side effects and dangers in overdose.10

-Patients should be reviewed frequently following commencement of antidepressants, to monitor compliance, side effects and improvement in symptoms.
+Patients should be reviewed frequently following commencement of antidepressants, to monitor compliance, side effects, and improvement in symptoms.
 Dosage of medication should be titrated according to symptoms and tolerability.
 The frequency of monitoring would depend on the severity of the depressive episode, suicide risk, patient's willingness to come for follow-up, and availability of social support.
+6 the patient's risk factors for recurrence.4 Such risk factors would include past episodes of depression (indicating a risk of recurrence), an earlier age of onset, poor social support, and ongoing psychosocial stressors.

-Even with treatment, suicidal thoughts, plans and attempts are prevalent among patients with depression.
+Even with treatment, suicidal thoughts, plans, and attempts are prevalent among patients with depression.
 Therefore, every clinical encounter should include an assessment of suicide risk.
-This is especially important in view of "black box warnings" issued by many regulatory agencies, on the increased suicidality associated with antidepressants, particularly in adolescents and young adults.
+This is especially important in view of "black box warnings" issued by many regulatory agencies, on the increased suicidality associated with antidepressants, particularly in adolescents and young adults.11

-Once the patient has been stabilized on a particular dose of antidepressant, and depressive symptoms begin to respond and remit, maintenance treatment should be considered.
-In this phase, the primary goal would be to prevent recurrence.
-This phase would require monitoring and continuation of medications from 6 to 24 months, or longer, depending on the patient's risk factors for recurrence.
-Such risk factors would include past episodes of depression (indicating a risk of recurrence), an earlier age of onset, poor social support, and ongoing psychosocial stressors.
+Once the patient has been stabilised on a particular dose of antidepressant, and depressive symptoms begin to respond and remit, maintenance treatment should be considered.
+In this phase, the primary goal would be to prevent recurrence.6 This phase would require monitoring and continuation of medications from 6-24 months, or longer, depending on

 Patients should be advised on the risk of symptom recurrence, or a full relapse, if medications were inappropriately down-titrated or discontinued.
-There is also a risk of discontinuation reaction, if treatment were abruptly stopped.
+There is also a risk of discontinuation reaction if treatment were to be abruptly stopped.
 However, if the patient is stable and well after an appropriate period of maintenance, discontinuation can be discussed, taking into account the patient's current psychosocial situation and readiness to stop medication.
 A gradual tapering of antidepressant is recommended, at a minimum of four weeks or longer, to reduce the side effects of discontinuation.
 The patient should also be advised that the highest risk of relapse would be during the initial six months after medication is completely stopped.
-10